 |Typically Operational, Security, Functionality, Leading Practices, etc||An overview of the Risk||What should be done to address the Risk||Criticality of fixing the Finding (High, Medium, Low)||Impact of changing or not changing the Finding (High, Medium, Low)||who will be responsible for making sure the risk is addressed||Not Started, Started, Complete||Configuration items, anything else you need to write down|

-I have a spreadsheet I use to do this and I’m working on making copies available for my readers.
+I have a spreadsheet I use to do this that I try to keep up to date as I make modifications.
 If you’d like a copy, contact me at the form below; or sign up for our Newsletter.

 Reach Out for Help

 If you are in over your head, this may not be the best thing to experiment with and find your way.
 What we are going to be going thru will by it’s nature be restricting functionality.
 That’s a key with any NetScaler Security initiative- reducing the attack surface by reducing certain functionality.
 Here’s some suggestions:

 - Set up a Test environment.
 Citrix makes a free NetScaler VPX available.
 It’s limited in what it can do and only supports 5 Mbps, but it does have the ability to run NetScaler Gateway which is a key for our focus.

 - Join the Citrix User Group Community.
 There is a wealth of unbiased information available here, folks just like you who don’t mind helping each other out.
 Of course best of all- local groups!
 Just go to myCUGC.org to sign up.
 And let me know that you did!
 I really want to know how many folks join because I suggested it!

 - Post on our Facebook Page.
 While moderated, if you are needing help- please post and we’ll try to get someone in the ctxPro community to help out!

 - Get me Feedback.
 I’m becoming very aware that people don’t always like to post in public forums that don’t have curated membership.
 I’d like your feedback on if forming one would be valuable to you.